ecupaio/jekyll-template/README.md

 #### PureCSS
 [PureCSS](https://purecss.io/) is the default library for this template.
 Some helpful tools from PureCSS are [buttons](https://purecss.io/buttons/) and [grids](https://purecss.io/grids/).
 Gutters have been added between the grid columns for layout purposes and can be adjusted through the `$grid-gutters` variable on `_sass/_custom.scss`.

+Responsive grids are configured with the breakpoints mixin so do not worry about

 #### Mixins

 **Breakpoints**